layout copilot mockup

 I created the first web-UI for the Twitter Knowledge Graph, providing users with a web-based no-code interface for interrogating, creating, and managing schemas in the Twitter Knowledge Graph.

-/
+/ impact

 I designed a standard schema builder with embedded, real-time context-aware validation and guidance including a dynamic code / no code experience will provide a fast, easy way for all users of the Twitter Knowledge Graph to generate valid, usable schemas.